oracle-livelabs/apex/apex-professional-hol1/2-install-run-sample-application/2-hands-on-lab-01.md

 ## Introduction

-In this lab, you will navigate through the major components of Oracle APEX.
+In this lab, you will navigate the significant components of Oracle APEX.
 This lab also covers installing and running a sample application.

 Estimated Time: 10 minutes

 ### Objectives
 In this lab, you will:
-- Navigate through the major Components of Oracle APEX
+- Navigate through the significant Components of Oracle APEX
 - Install and run a packaged application

 ## Task 1: Major Components of APEX